Flooristics, LLC

 Share Button

 Sunlight can definitely cause discoloration in carpet.
-When the dyed fibers are exposed to the ultraviolet rays in sunlight, they can fade out.
+Ultraviolet rays in sunlight fade dyed fibers.
 It’s possible to get a patchy look or have a solid section of sun fading appear.
 In commercial or residential rooms with large, south- or west-facing windows, sun damage to carpet may be a problem.

-Sometimes sun faded carpet can be restored to its original look, but it all depends on how long the exposure has taken place.
+Sometimes, sun-faded carpet can be restored to its original look, but it all depends on how long the exposure has been taking place.
 In many cases, the fibers are so affected that they can no longer hold the dye properly.
-In other cases, carpet restoration experts can re-dye the sun damaged areas and blend it in to the rest of the carpet for a near-flawless look.
+In other cases, carpet restoration experts can re-dye the sun-damaged areas and blend it in to the rest of the carpet for a near-flawless look.

 Filed Under: Carpet and Rugs Tagged With: carpet and sun fading, carpet and sunlight, sun fade carpet, sun faded carpet, sun spots in carpet, sunlight